City guide to Kuala Lumpur, Malaysia

 Let's start this city guide to Kuala Lumpur with the big, quite unmissable, hitters, namely the iconic Petronas Towers.
 Set foot in this international landmark with a journey to the Skybridge, suspended between the two towers at over 400 metres high, for unforgettable views across the city and further afield.

-Menara Tower, Kuala Lumpur, Malaysia © 0tto0o - Flickr Creative Commons
+Menara Tower, Kuala Lumpur, Malaysia © 0tto0o - Flickr CC BY-NC 2.0

 If you have a head for heights and a hunger for more, make your next stop the Menara, or Kuala Lumpur, Tower, with its expansive observation deck and fusion restaurant serving up even more memorable city-wide views.